PDF Tools

 Who is JPG to PDF for?

-Travelers compiling scanned passport and visa photos into one travel folder PDF
+Travelers compiling scanned passport and visa images

 Why use JPG to PDF?